FAQs

 Workplace Mediation FAQs

-The FMCS does not receive appropriated funding for the workplace mediation.
-An Agency will be charged only for mediator professional time and expenses associated with service delivery.
-Mediator professional time is charged at a rate of $800/day or $130/hour based on an inter-agency agreement between the FMCS and a requesting agency.
+The FMCS does not receive appropriated funding for workplace mediation.
+An Agency will be charged only for the mediator’s professional time and expenses associated with service delivery.
+Agencies must enter into an inter-agency agreement with FMCS that will determine the cost of service.

 Workplace mediation may involve any dispute outside a collective bargaining relationship suited to mediation.
-Examples of such disputes include discrimination complaints, inter-personal conflicts, workplace inefficiencies, and team conflict.
+Examples of such disputes include discrimination complaints, interpersonal conflicts, and team conflicts.
 In contrast, FMCS grievance mediation services involve the mediation of an active grievance in a collective bargaining agreement.

 Facilitation FAQs